Robert Mealy Violin

 Symposium 58 - THE KINGDOMS OF CASTILLE

-Robert Mealy is one of America’s leading historical string players.
-He has been praised for his “imagination, taste, subtlety, and daring” by the Boston Globe; the New Yorker called him “New York’s world-class early music violinist.”
+One of America’s leading historical string players, Robert Mealy has been praised for his “imagination, taste, subtlety, and daring” by The Boston Globe.
+The New Yorker called him “New York’s world-class early music violinist.”

 Mr. Mealy began exploring early music in high school, first with the collegium of UC Berkeley and then at the Royal College of Music in London, where he studied harpsichord and baroque violin.
 While still an undergraduate at Harvard College, he was asked to join the distinguished Canadian baroque orchestra Tafelmusik.
 Since then, he has recorded and toured with many early music ensembles both here and in Europe, including Les Arts Florissants, the American Bach Soloists, Tragicomedia, Sequentia, the Newberry Consort, the Folger Consort, Seattle Baroque, Boston Baroque, and the Handel and Haydn Society.
 He has led the Mark Morris Dance Company at festivals in New York, Moscow, and New Haven, and accompanied Renée Fleming on the Late Show with David Letterman.